Easy listening

-Easy listening (including mood music) is a popular music genre and radio format that was most popular during the 1950s to 1970s.
-It is related to middle-of-the-road (MOR) music and encompasses instrumental recordings of standards, hit songs, non-rock vocals and instrumental covers of selected popular rock songs.
+Easy listening (including mood music) is a popular music genre and radio format that was most popular during the 1950s to the 1970s.
+It is related to middle of the road (MOR) music and encompasses instrumental recordings of standards, hit songs, non-rock vocals and instrumental covers of selected popular rock songs.
 It mostly concentrates on music that pre-dates the rock and roll era, characteristically on music from the 1940s and 1950s.
 It was differentiated from the mostly instrumental beautiful music format by its variety of styles, including a percentage of vocals, arrangements and tempos to fit various parts of the broadcast day.

 Easy listening music is often confused with lounge music, but while it was popular in some of the same venues it was meant to be listened to for enjoyment rather than as background sound.

 History

 The style has been synonymous with the tag "with strings".
-String instruments had been used in sweet bands in the 1930s and was the dominant soundtrack to movies of Hollywood's Golden Age.
+String instruments had been used in sweet bands in the 1930s and was the dominant soundtrack for movies of Hollywood's Golden Age.
 In the 1940s and 1950s strings had been used in jazz and popular music contexts.
 As examples in the jazz genre, there are recordings of Frank Sinatra.
 Another example of a practitioner in the popular context was Dinah Washington's "What a Difference a Day Makes".
 In the 1950s the use of strings quickly became a main feature of the developing easy listening genre.

-Jackie Gleason, a master at this genre, whose first ten albums went gold, expressed the goal of producing "musical wallpaper that should never be intrusive, but conducive".
+Jackie Gleason, whose first ten albums went gold, expressed the goal was to produce "musical wallpaper that should never be intrusive, but conducive".

 Similarly, in 1956 John Serry Sr. sought to utilize the accordion within the context of a jazz sextet in order to create a soothing mood ideally suited for "low pressure" listening on his album Squeeze Play.
-Jerry Murad also contributed to the music, including a variety of types of harmonica.